o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/_index.md

 ---
 linkTitle: Rendering
 title: Rendering in Open 3D Engine
-description: Open 3D Engine performs rendering using the Atom gem.
+description: A collection of rendering tutorials using Atom Renderer in Open 3D Engine (O3DE).
 toc: true
 ---